Francesco Lunardini

 Francesco Lunardini (born 3 November 1984) is an Italian former professional footballer who played as a midfielder.

 Career

 Lunardini began his career with Rimini in 2001, where he spent loan spells at Val di Sangro and Pavia.
 He signed for Parma in January 2009 for €1 million along with Daniele Vantaggiato (€1.9M) in a co-ownership deal.
-In June 2010 Parma acquired Lunardini outright for €100,000 (and Vantaggiato for €1.9M in January).
+In June 2010, Parma acquired Lunardini outright for €100,000 (and Vantaggiato for €1.9M in January).

 Lunardini then moved to Serie B outfit Triestina in August 2010 for a season-long loan.
 In summer 2011 he was signed by Gubbio along with Daniel Ciofani.
 Parma subsidized Gubbio €170,000 as premi di valorizzazione.
 On 22 August 2012 he was signed by San Marino.
-In 2013 Parma mutually terminated the contract of Lunardini.
+In 2013, Parma mutually terminated Lunardini's contract.

 He was signed by Serie D club Fano on 22 August 2013.